CoderPat/croissant-llm-training/README.md

 We provide a template for our user variables used in JeanZay.

-Then, you can ran the one of the specified pipelines in `main.tape` by running ducttape with the corresponding configuration file:
+Then, you can run the one of the specified pipelines in `main.tape` by running ducttape with the corresponding configuration file:

 ```bash
 conda activate towerllm-env